 When assessing different options, consider the look and feel you want to create, and whether you prefer to draw attention to window frames and shapes or disguise them.
 It is also important to address any practicalities, such as retaining privacy, reducing draughts and insulating against cold and noise.
-From traditional curtains and shutters, to innovative blinds and films, there is something to complement every living space.
+From traditional curtains and shutters, to innovative blinds and window films, there is something to complement every living space.

-2. Add privacy with a patterned frosted window
+5. Add privacy with a patterned frosted window

 Working with a front facing living room?
-Intricate frosted prints will obscure the view into your room but still allow light to flow through.
+Intricate frosted window film will obscure the view into your room but still allow light to flow through.
 If a frosted film alone feels a bit bare, team it with curtains for a more opulent window treatment.
 Letting the curtain fabric pool on the floor, as here, will make the look more luxurious.

-3. Choose a vintage print for a country feel
+6. Choose a vintage print for a country feel

 Velvet’s a huge trend for sofa upholstery and we think it’s just as appealing used for curtains.
 While roller blinds and shutters both work well in traditional space, nothing beats the luxurious look of velvet curtains with deep swags, lush fabrics and ornate pelmets.

-7. Inject colour with shutters
+11. Inject colour with solid shutters

 Make windows the focal point in an otherwise neutral space by choosing shutters in a bolder colour.
-Opt for a bold shade that you can repeat throughout the room – we can't get enough of the olive hues in this bedroom.
+Opt for a strong shade that you can repeat throughout the room – we can't get enough of the olive hues in this bedroom.

-8. Hide fixings with a pelmet
+12. Hide fixings with a pelmet

-We know pelmets may be associated with the chintzier end of traditional country house design but when they are done right they can lend style and elegance to a window.
+We know pelmets may be associated with the chintzier end of traditional country house design, but when they are done right they can lend style and elegance to a window.
 They are also a great way to hide fixtures, here a pelmet has been used to disguise a simple roller blind – a good idea if you want to add interest to a window but don’t have the room for bulky treatments.